 Another way to follow best practices for an ergonomic workspace is to choose furniture designed with operator comfort in mind.
 Sit/stand consoles are some of the most common ergonomic furniture choices for mission critical.
 Consoles that allow operators to choose between sitting and standing provide ergonomic benefits such as:

 - Increase focus and engagement

-When designing our articulating consoles, the engineers at Constant consider not only ergonomics, but mission critical function.
+When designing our articulating consoles, the engineers at Constant consider not only ergonomics but mission critical functions.
 We take into account cable management, equipment access, and power and data requirements.

 Overall human-centric room design is also important and an emerging trend for control rooms.
 Components such as lighting can be designed to affect operator well-being, productivity, and comfort.
 For instance, adjustable lighting levels can help with circadian rhythms to reduce operator fatigue, which can affect their ability to respond to critical incidents.
 Taking the human factor into account in design can also include climate control and ambient noise levels to create an optimal working environment for operators.